HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 6. To look at the contents of the cache, simply click on the “Cache Content” link on the left side menu.
 7. In addition to viewing the contents of the cache, you can also use the Cache Monitor application to view cache statistics, invalidate individual cache entries, and compare cache content.

 Note that the Cache Monitor application will also allow you to view Portal and WCM caches.
 However, the information displayed is not specific to Portal.
-The Portal Cache Viewer, mentioned below should be used for monitoring Portal and WCM caches.
+The Portal Cache Viewer, mentioned below, should be used for monitoring Portal and WCM caches.

 ### Application Caching